-Breaking News | Crude oil remittance: Court upholds $1.7bn arbitral award in favour of NPDC
+Breaking News | Crude Oil Remittance: Court Upholds $1.7bn Arbitral Award In Favour Of NPDC

 NPDC, at the same time, sought for an Order of Court to recognise and enforce the arbitral award.

-In upholding Ajogwu’s submissions, Justice A. Faji of the Federal High Court, held that NPDC’s Counter-Claim in the Arbitration was distinct in all material respects from the suit referred to by the Award Debtors.
+In upholding NPDC’s submissions, Justice Faji held that NPDC’s Counter-Claim in the Arbitration was distinct in all material respects from the suit referred to by the Award Debtors.

-According to the Judge, as rightly argued by Ajogwu,, whilst the claim in suit 701 touched on criminal conversion/ diversion of revenue due to the Federation, the counter-claim to the Arbitration bordered on breach of the Strategic Alliance Agreement between NPDC and the Award Debtors.
+According to the Judge, whilst the claim in the suit touched on criminal conversion/ diversion of revenue due to the Federation, the counter-claim to the Arbitration bordered on breach of the Strategic Alliance Agreement between NPDC and the Award Debtors.

 Accordingly, the Court dismissed the Award Debtors’ application to set aside the Arbitral Award.